The Ernst Plank company

 Though the

-initials E.P. are obviously present on this label, it is questionable whether
+initials E.P. are obviously present on this label, it is questionable

-the winged wheel is absent on the label as well as the accompanying
+with the winged wheel is absent on the label as well as the accompanying

 lantern.
 The conic magic lantern is very rare and was probably made, in